adla-kajtaz/PythonExercises/Exercise22/README.md

 One of the exercises included in this repository is to decipher a garbled string.
 The garbled string has two issues: it is backwards and contains extra "X" characters.

-### SSteps to Implement the Garbled String Decoder:
+### Steps to Implement the Garbled String Decoder:

 1. Reverse the String